 The retro-style Holiday Music Motel includes a music studio.

 Cruises: The Chicago Fireboat has returned to Chicago.

 Door County Maritime Museum: It's next to the lift bridge and open daily.
 920-743-5958.

 Door County Historical Museum: The small museum at Michigan Street and North Fourth Avenue is free and worth a visit.

-Parks: Both state parks can be visited on a daily pass, $7 for residents, $10 for nonresidents.
-The first Sunday in June is the statewide open house, so admission is free.
+Parks: Both Potawatomi and Whitefish Dunes state parks can be visited on a daily pass, $8 for residents, $11 for nonresidents.
+The first weekend in June is the statewide open house, so admission is free.